What is an archaeologist?

 Types of archaeologists

 There are many different types of archaeologists.
 Most study a particular region of the world, a specific topic of study, or a specific archaeological period.
 Archaeologists can be categorized in various ways.
-Here are some common types of archaeologists by area of study:
+Here are some common types by area of study:

 - Bioarchaeology – the study of human remains